Key insights + statistics

 Texting and driving car insurance violations in 2019

 Got a ticket for texting while driving?
-Compare now for a lower rate on your car insurance premium!
+Compare rates now!

 This study was conducted for The Zebra using Google Consumer Surveys.
 The sample consisted of no less than 1,000 completed responses per question.
 Post-stratification weighting has been applied to ensure an accurate and reliable representation of the total population.
 This survey was conducted in February 2020.